chaz303/3D-Text-Synthesizer/README.md

 ## About 3D Text Synthesizer

-3D Text Synthesizer is a program to make your text _fun_ and _exciting_.
+3D Text Synthesizer is deigned to make animating text easy and fun.
 It is inspired by the television graphics of the late-seventies through mid-eighties; typically made with low powered computers and analog video synthesizers (such as the Scanimate).

 This project was made using Javascript, A-Frame, React and Redux.
 <p float="left" align="center">